Skip to main content

 Common pitfalls

-• relying on fixed timeouts instead of state-based waits
+• Relying on fixed timeouts instead of state-based waits

-• running only one browser target in CI
+• Running only one browser target in CI

-• skipping artifact upload for failed runs
+• Skipping artifact upload for failed runs

-• coupling tests to local-only profile or environment assumptions
+• Coupling tests to local-only profile or environment assumptions

 Repository reference

-This repository includes a Playwright config at:
+Your repository includes a Playwright configuration at:

 • playwright.config.ts